resteasy/gRPCtoJakartaREST-archetype/README.md

 See [jaxrs.example:jaxrs.example:0.0.1-SNAPSHOT](https://github.com/ronsigal/jaxrs-example)
 for the sample code mentioned here.

-The result is a new gRPCtoJAXRS maven project named by its artifactId.
+The result is a new gRPCtoJkRWS maven project named by its artifactId.
 Its initial contents are

  1. pom.xml

  2. src/main/webapp/WEB-INF/web.xml

- 3. a JAX-RS resource class named <root.class>_Server
+ 3. a Jakarta RESTful Web Services resource class named <root.class>_Server

- 4. a template for a JAX-RS test client named <root.class>_Client
+ 4. a template for a Jakarta RESTful Web Services test client named <root.class>_Client

-Building the gRPCtoJAXRS project downloads the src/main/java contents of the target project, and builds all of the generated classes described in [RESTEasy grpc provider](https://github.com/ronsigal/Resteasy/tree/protobuf3/providers/resteasy-protobuf-provider).
+Building the gRPCtoJkRWS project downloads the src/main/java contents of the target project, and builds all of the generated classes described in [RESTEasy grpc provider](https://github.com/ronsigal/Resteasy/tree/protobuf3/providers/resteasy-protobuf-provider).